rkennington/ignite-docker/README.md

 `docker exec -it <Container ID> bash -l` or `docker exec -it <Image ID> /bin/bash`

 `docker stop <Container ID>` - to stop it.

+`docker rmi -f horse:v1` - to remove it permenantly

 ## License